Thao people: Clothing

 The Thao clothing style is known for its use of geometric patterns, and its use of brown, blue, gray and black.
 The dagobun is a famous Thao clothing, made of a cloth knitted with flax yarn and dog fur.

 Women’s traditional clothing mainly consists of a head scarf, a sleeved blouse, a corset, a waist skirt, a belt, knee breeches, and a crown made of flowers and plants.
 The head scarf used to be made of black cotton, but it is now more commonly made of red and black strips of cloth, with sequins and pearls sewn onto it.
 Small beaded tassels are hanging from the sideburns, with a belt fastened to the back of the head.
 The corset is a one-piece garment that functions as a skirt and is made of two rectangular pieces of cotton that reach to the knees and are fastened diagonally to each other over the left and right shoulders, and then tied with a belt.

 Men’s traditional clothing consists of headgear, headwear, chest wear, vest, skirt, breech-less trousers, and leather shoes.
 It is made of leather, linen and bark.

+Musical Instruments

+Understanding the materiality and symbolism of the wooden pestle is essential before examining its social uses.
+Because the Thao live in the Sun Moon Lake region where there is a high density of trees, wood is the most accessible and practical material for making everyday objects.
+This material allowed the Thao community to easily produce the wooden pestle, making this practice accessible and affordable to a large part of the population and turning the instrument into an inclusive object.
+Moreover, the use of wood also reflects the importance given to nature in Thao culture.
+The environment is not separated from social life but is fully part of it.